 The Stereotypical Man

-From my standpoint of being a 52-year-old male, here’s what I feel society thinks a man is and the way they should act.
+From my perspective as a 55-year-old male, here’s what I believe society thinks a man is and how it expects him to act.

-Breadwinner: In a male-female relationship, the man needs to be the main provider.
+Breadwinner: In a male-female relationship, the man needs to be the leading provider.

 Stubborn: Following on from above, once his mind is made up, he will stick to his guns no matter what.
 This is good and bad.